Why Jon Jones is considered the very best

 In the interest of fairness, USADA officially determined that Jones hadn’t knowingly ingested peds.
 And he had provided several samples around the time of that failed test that did not yield failure.
 If it is true that Jones was not deliberately cheating, then it’s fair he gets a reduced sentence.
 But this case does not exist in a vacuum.

-USADA is a regulatory body, and their decision making in this instance does not conform with past cases.
+USADA is a regulatory body, and their decision making in this instance does not conform to past cases.
 Chad Mendes only just came back from a two-year suspension due to a contaminated supplement, and that was his first transgression.

 For the sake of this article, let’s assume favouritism on the part of USADA – I know it’s a stretch.
 Now Jones is back for redemption, again, for the third time.
 The fans are tired of this, surely?
 Well, no. Look at the comments under any of Daniel Cormier’s social media posts on the subject and you’ll find a peanut gallery.
 GIFs of DC crying after his second loss to Jones being used to taunt him, people calling him a fake champion, folks accusing him of bitterness because he can’t beat “the real champ”.

 Jon Jones fans

-Despite DC losing paydays and months off his career due to Jones’ missteps, and despite him coming back to claim champ champ status, swathes of fans are devoid of sympathy.
+Despite DC losing paydays and months of his career due to Jones’ missteps, and despite him coming back to claim champ status, swathes of fans are devoid of sympathy.
 You’re either with their favourite fighter or against their favourite fighter, no room for nuance in the sport.

 The reason a large part of the narrative coming out of UFC 226 earlier this year was Cormier finally getting the respect he deserves was specifically because he is Jon Jones’ adversary.
 Don’t let anyone tell you otherwise.
 His status in the history of MMA, for many, will be decided not by his ability, but by someone else’s, and that is a travesty.